 The State of New York did legalize medical marijuana in 2014 with the passing of the Compassionate Care Act (Assembly Bill 6357).
 Patients must obtain a certification for medical marijuana from a physician that is registered with the Medical Marijuana Program.
 Under the law, registered patients with a qualifying condition have access to a 30-day supply of non-smokable marijuana products, including capsules, liquids and oil for vaporization or administration via inhaler.
+On August 10, 2017, Department of Health officials announced the expansion of the state’s medical marijuana program to also permit chewable and effervescent tables and lozenges as well as topical lotions, ointments, and patches.
 Home cultivation of marijuana for medical purposes is not permitted under the law.
 There are currently 20 open and operating dispensaries throughout the state.

 In New York, the following conditions are approved for medical marijuana access:

 - Amyotrophic Lateral Sclerosis (ALS)

 - Spinal Cord Damage Causing Spasticity

 The Department of Health commissioner is charged with to adding or removing qualifying conditions.
 The department has previously considered and refused to add Alzheimer’s disease, muscular dystrophy, dystonia, post-traumatic stress disorder (PTSD), and rheumatoid arthritis.